Alluxio/alluxio/docs/en/Audit-Logging.md

 </tr>
 <tr>
   <td>dst</td>
   <td>Path of the destination file or directory.
-If not application, the value is null. </td>
+If not applicable, the value is null. </td>
 </tr>
 <tr>
   <td>perm</td>